SteveBarnett/Remixing/thinking/_posts/2022-11-05-three-chair-exercise.md

 ---
-title: The three chair exercise.
+title: "The three chair exercise: The Criticizer, the Criticized, and the Compassionate Observer."
-tags: mindfulness
+tags: mindfulness self acceptance
 ---